cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 Another system of clade assignment and lineage classification is provided by `nextclade`, which is part of the broader software ecosystem [_Nextstrain_](https://clades.nextstrain.org/).

-_Nextclade_ can be used to analyse our sequences against the reference genome, assign sequences to clades (using their own nomenclature) and identify potential quality issues.
+_Nextclade_ can be used to analyse our sequences against the reference genome, assign sequences to clades (using _Nextclade_'s own nomenclature) and identify potential quality issues.
 This is a complementary analysis to what can be obtained with _Pangolin_, enriching our insights into the data.

 There are two main ways to use _Nextclade_: